Update: We have released a free ebook about our workflow: Efficiency in Development Workflows.

 Quick iteration is key to develop a new product and finding the product-market fit.
 When we started Codeship it was clear that we needed to automate as much as we can.
 Otherwise we wouldn’t be able to succeed with a small team.

-Immutable Infrastructure was important for the deployment of our test server infrastructure from the beginning.
+Immutable Infrastructure and Immutable Servers were important for the deployment of our test server infrastructure from the beginning.
 To be able to terminate and recreate our servers anytime makes our development a lot faster.
 It also leads to a more stable system for our customers.
-Listen to this talk with Chad Fowler if you want to learn more about Immutable Infrastructure.
+Listen to this talk with Chad Fowler if you want to learn more about Immutable Infrastructure and Immutable Servers.

 Put together this means we can iterate quickly while keeping the server management overhead small.